Kamures Kadın: Reign of Mehmed V

 On 27 April 1909, after Mehmed's accession to the throne, she was given the title of "Senior Kadın".

 In 1914, she met with Sultan Jahan, Begum of Bhopal.
-Sultan Mehmed, who knew Persian well, acted as interpreter between the two of them.
-Safiye Ünüvar, a teacher at the Palace School, commented in her memoirs about her beauty, and said that she still some of her looks, when the two met in 1915.
-Kamures had occupied herself with reading history, and whenever Safiye visited her she would always bring up with the subject of Ottoman history.
+Sultan Mehmed, who knew Persian well, acted as interpreter between the two.
+Safiye Ünüvar, a teacher at the Palace School, commented in her memoirs about her beauty, and said that she still had some of her looks, when the two met in 1915.
+Kamures had occupied herself with reading history, and whenever Safiye visited her she would always bring up the subject of Ottoman history.

 In 1918, she met with the king Boris III of Bulgaria, when he visited Istanbul.
 She was presented as Queen of the Ottoman Empire.
 This was significant, since meeting a man meant that she broke the traditional harem seclusion.
 On 30 May 1918, Kamures met with the Empress Zita of Bourbon-Parma in the harem of Yıldız Palace, when the latter visited Istanbul with her husband Emperor Charles I of Austria.